-If your infected video is less or equal to 200MB in length, you should select this online video repair website.
-It also offers three formats for the user.
-But, if the video length is greater than 200MB, switch yourself to the Wondershare Repairit for desktop for effective results.
+If your infected video is less or equal to 3GB in length, you should select this online video repair website.
+It also offers 10 formats for users.
+But, if the video length is greater than 3GB, switch yourself to the Wondershare Repairit for desktop for effective results.
 Moreover, the desktop version deals with several errors like 224003.

-Solution 2: Repair Damaged Videos on Your Desktop
+Solution 2: Repair Damaged Videos Using Professional Softwarfe